 Use of the organisation’s grievance procedure does not affect your right to make a complaint to an employment tribunal.
 Complaints to an employment tribunal must normally be made within three months beginning with the act of discrimination complained of.

-This policy will be monitored periodically by KNOW-HOW TRAINING LTD to judge its effectiveness and will be updated in accordance with changes in the law.
-In particular, KNOW-HOW TRAINING LTD will monitor the ethnic and gender composition of the existing workforce and of applicants for jobs (including promotion), and the number of people with disabilities within these groups, and will review its equal opportunities policy in accordance with the results shown by the monitoring.
-If changes are required, KNOW-HOW TRAINING LTD will implement them.
+This policy will be monitored periodically by Know How Training & Consultancy Ltd to judge its effectiveness and will be updated in accordance with changes in the law.
+In particular, Know How Training & Consultancy Ltd will monitor the ethnic and gender composition of the existing workforce and of applicants for jobs (including promotion), and the number of people with disabilities within these groups, and will review its equal opportunities policy in accordance with the results shown by the monitoring.
+If changes are required, Know How Training & Consultancy Ltd will implement them.